 Borrowers considering an adjustable-rate mortgage must take several factors into consideration, beginning with analyzing if they possess sufficient income to cover their payments in the event of interest rates increasing.
 Next, borrowers must review if they anticipate acquiring any other substantial debts, how long they plan to live in their home and if they wish to pay off their mortgage early.

 The initial required payment amount of an ARM will stay in effect for a restricted period that can vary between one month to five years, and sometimes longer.
-Many ARMs see their rates and monthly payments change every month, quarter, year or even five years.
+Many ARMs see their rates and monthly payments change every month, quarter, or annually.
 The time between each rate change is called the adjustment period.

 There are several types of adjustable-rate mortgages borrowers can choose from.
 A hybrid ARM is a loan that is a mixture of a fixed-rate period and an adjustable-rate period.
 The interest is fixed for a specified period of the loan before converting into an ARM with a pre-determined amount of times it will adjust annually.